 Prices refer to purchasers’ prices including non-deductible VAT.

 Main characteristics of the survey on construction prices

-The 2019 survey on construction prices, whose results are published in this article, was carried out in three months - May, June and July 2019.
+The 2021 survey on construction prices, whose results are published in this article, was carried out in May, June and July 2021.

 Countries collected prices for a list of "bills of quantities", which are comparable construction projects such as a detached house, an office building or an asphalt road.
 Each bill of quantities consists of a number of chapters or major components (like earthworks, concrete, masonry, etc.) which are made up of items or elementary components (like excavation of the terrain, dumping and compacting of soil, etc.).

-The construction projects are divided into 3 sub-categories: residential buildings (comprising 4 bills of quantities: a detached house, a house representative for Portugal, a house representative for Nordic countries and an apartment building), non-residential buildings (comprising 2 bills of quantities: a light industrial building and an office building) and civil engineering works (also 2 bills of quantities: an asphalt road and a bridge).
+The construction projects are divided into 3 sub-categories: residential buildings (comprising 5 bills of quantities: a detached house, a house representative for Portugal, a house representative for Nordic countries, an apartment building and a renovation of a detached house), non-residential buildings (comprising 2 bills of quantities: a light industrial building and an office building) and civil engineering works (also 2 bills of quantities: an asphalt road and a bridge).